Street projects receive bids

 - and finally the block from 8th to 9th Street on 3rd Avenue to 7th Avenue.

-Funding for the street projects, along with the Vinton Park and Recreation Department’s walking trail, are all being paid with funds from the sale of general obligation bonds.
+Funding for the street projects, along with the Vinton Parks and Recreation Department’s walking trail, are all being paid with funds from the sale of general obligation bonds.

 The city received $4,070,000 in the sale of the bonds at the end of June, at a lower interest rate than bonds sold by the city in 2016.